alexeagleson/monorepo-example/README.md

 All code from this tutorial as a complete package is available in [this repository](https://github.com/alexeagleson/monorepo-example).

+Do you work with large or semi-large codebases that are starting to get out of control?
+Do you have to deal with multiple different projects that interact with each other and have difficulty keeping versions aligned?

+If you said yes to either of those things (or even if you're just anticipating encountering them in the future) then this tutorial is for you.

-The purpose of this tutorial is to learn about some of the different ways that you can structure a large project that is built from multiple smaller projects.
+The purpose of this tutorial is to learn about some of the different ways that you can structure a large project which is composed primarily of smaller projects and modules.

 ### Monorepos